Migration guide for classic Slack apps

 Creating a distributed, staging version of your app allows us to test how the new scopes will work on your app, leaving your published (live) app as is until those changes can be approved.
 The staging app should use the same scopes requested in the resubmission for your published app.

 You can add these details to the test instructions box in the "Help us review your app" section when you resubmit.
-If your web service requires an account or paid plan to access, please include test details for this as well.
+If your web service requires an account or a paid plan to access, please include test details for this as well.

 If it's been a while since you’ve submitted your app, or if you're also making other changes to your app, please review our general guidelines again.